tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 * Explain that the encrypted message can now be copied securely to a safe place.

+Delete the plaintext in the `Message` box.

+* Point out that we now only have the encrypted data plus its key and nonce.

-Delete everything in the `Message` box, then click `Decrypt` again to demonstrate the process of decryption.
+Then, click `Decrypt` again to demonstrate the process of decryption.

-Only the key, nonce, and encrypted message are needed to decrypt back to the original message.
+* Only the key, nonce, and encrypted message are needed to decrypt back to the original message.
+We can store the encrypted message safely and decrypt it with the key and nonce later!

 ### 8. Students Do: Encrypting and Decrypting Messages (10 min)